 a good trap as well and can be built into the box if you like.

 in all of my boxes.
-Comments from Bet: Too heavy, hard to move from one box to the next, does not work with front opening boxes, does not fit in all boxes, tends to trip when it is really windy out.
+Comments from Bet: Reliable, but too heavy, hard to move from one box to the next, does not work with front opening boxes, does not fit in all boxes, tends to trip when it is really windy out.
 May be better for a wary male scared off by the V-shaped trigger on a Van Ert.

 4. Gilbertson Trap – This trap works on any style box and has a small piece of metal measuring tape that springs shut to close off the hole to the box and trap the HOSP.
-Can be purchased directly from Steve Gilbertson, HC 5 Box 31, Atkin, MN 56431, (218) 927-1953, order form at http://www.gilbertsonnestbox.com/.
-Cost is $6/trap plus $1 S&H. Comments from Bet: Not as sturdy as the Van Ert traps.
+Steve Gilbertson no longer manufactures bluebird products, but you can get this style trap from the Purple Martin Conservation Association for $13.95 +S&H. Comments from Bet: Not as sturdy as the Van Ert traps.
 Have heard occasionally of a bird squeaking past it, and had a chickadee get caught in the trigger mechanism, but still the best option for a round PVC (Gilbertson) style box.

 5. Peterson Trap – This trap works in Peterson nestbox only.
 NO LONGER AVAILABLE.
 This trap was from Ahlgren Construction of Stillwater MN, which is no longer in operation, as Dave passed away in 2007.
 (Note: It sold for $5.50 per trap plus $3 S&H, $1 more for each additional trap).
 A VanErt trap works fine in a Peterson box - see #1.

 II.
 GROUND (CAGE) BAITED TRAPS: The following traps are usually placed on the ground and baited with white bread, millet seed, feathers or other items that attract HOSP.
 Most of these traps work best when “decoy” HOSP are kept in the trap to entice other birds.
 Therefore, a source of water and food is required at all times.
 Some of these traps can be mounted on poles.